bennetthub500/personal/_portfolio/AG_AmazonOnboardSample.md

 - Added or modified code samples and processes as needed, such as adding scripts, collaborating with engineer
 - Copyedits to remaining content

-**Audience and problems to solve:** The audiences for the onboarding docs are internal Amazon engineers and third party developers.
+**Audience:** The audiences for the onboarding docs are internal Amazon engineers and third party developers.